dsaker/tltv-csharp/terraform/README.md

     -r $REGISTRY_NAME .
 ```

-1. Change image to name to the one you just pushed in main.tf and reapply terraform
+1. Change image name to the one you just pushed to azure container registry in main.tf and reapply terraform

 ## Initialize the database